hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 Encounter any issues while getting started?
 Please let us know at support@hello-robot.com.
 Also take a minute to review the [Stretch Troubleshooting Guide](./troubleshooting_guide.md)

 We recommend next exploring the ROS based demos that ship with Stretch.
-These [are found in the stretch_ros repository](https://github.com/hello-robot/stretch_ros/tree/master/stretch_demos).
+These [are found in the stretch_ros repository](https://docs.hello-robot.com/0.2/stretch-ros/stretch_demos/).

 That's it.
 Happy coding!

 ------
-<div align="center"> All materials are Copyright 2020 by Hello Robot Inc. The Stretch RE1 robot has patents pending</div>
+<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
+The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>